-- 18.4.3.1 Under section 69 of the Act, the Ombudsman may investigate any alleged breach of the Code of Conduct by Members or Co-Opted Members (or former Members or co-opted Members) of the Council or a community council in the Council's area. - 18.4.3.2 Under section 70(4) of the Act, where the Ombudsman ceases such an investigation before it is completed, he/she may refer the matters which are the subject of the investigation to the Monitoring Officer.
+- former Members or co-opted Members) of the Council or a community council in the Council's area. - 18.4.3.2 Under section 70(4) of the Act, where the Ombudsman ceases such an investigation before it is completed, he/she may refer the matters which are the subject of the investigation to the Monitoring Officer.
 The Monitoring Officer will then investigate matters in accordance with the Regulations before reporting and, if appropriate, making recommendations to the Standards Committee. - 18.4.3.3 Alternatively, under section 71(2) of the Act, where the Ombudsman decides after investigating that it is appropriate, he/she will produce a report on the outcome of the investigation and send it to the Monitoring Officer.
-The Monitoring Officer will then consider the report of the Ombudsman in accordance with the Regulations, before, if appropriate, present the report and make recommendations to the Standards Committee. - 18.4.3.4 The Standards Committee will then make an initial determination either: - (a) that there is no evidence of any failure to comply with the Code of Conduct; or - (b) that the Member should be given the opportunity to make representations, either orally or in writing. - 18.4.3.5 Where the Member is given an opportunity to make representations, the Standards Committee will convene a hearing to consider any response made by the Member and it must determine under regulation 9(1) of the Regulations either that: - (a) there is no evidence of any failure to comply with the Code of Conduct and that therefore no action needs to be taken; - (b) the Member has failed to comply with the Code of Conduct but that no action needs to be taken in respect of that failure; - (c) the Member has failed to comply with the Code of Conduct and should be censured; or and take any such action accordingly.

-(d) the Member has failed to comply with the Code of Conduct and should be suspended or partially suspended from being a member or co-opted Member of his/her authority for a period not exceeding six months
+The Monitoring Officer will then consider the report of the Ombudsman in accordance with the Regulations, before, if appropriate, present the report and make recommendations to the Standards Committee. - 18.4.3.4 The Standards Committee will then make an initial determination either: - that there is no evidence of any failure to comply with the Code of Conduct: or - (b) that the Member should be given the opportunity to make representations, either orally or in writing. - 18.4.3.5 Where the Member is given an opportunity to make representations, the Standards Committee will convene a hearing to consider any response made by the Member and it must determine under regulation 9(1) of the Regulations either that: - there is no evidence of any failure to comply with the Code of Conduct and that therefore no action needs to be taken; - the Member has failed to comply with the Code of Conduct but that no action needs to be taken in respect of that failure; - (c) the Member has failed to comply with the Code of Conduct and should be censured; or - (d) the Member has failed to comply with the Code of Conduct and should be suspended or partially suspended from being a member or co-opted Member of his/her authority for a period not exceeding six months and take any such action accordingly.